Abdoulaye Maïga (footballer)

 Abdoulaye Youssouf Maïga (born 20 December 1988) is a Malian professional footballer who last played for Liga 1 club Persipura Jayapura as a centre back.

 Club career

 Born in Bamako, Maïga began his career with Stade Malien and was in 2007 promoted to the Malien Première Division team.
+After a stint in Algeria, he played at Gazélec Ajaccio during the 2012-2013 season.

-On 29 December 2010, Maïga signed a two and half year contract with Algerian club USM Alger.
+On 29 December 2010, Maïga signed a two-and-a-half-year contract with Algerian club USM Alger.

 International career

 Maïga was part of the Mali national team at 2010 African Cup of Nations in Angola.